Localized Modes in the IR Phase of QCD

 The above provides numerical evidence that $d(q) \!=\!
 0$ for $q \in (0,0.999]$.
 However, it doesn't exclude the possibility that higher dimensions appear with probability smaller than $\epsilon_\bin \!=\!10^{-3}$.
 Indeed, this information is hidden within the last bin, i.e. the $q$-interval $(0.999,1]$.
 To uncover its behavior, we divided it into another $10^3$ sub-intervals, thus working at resolution $\epsilon_\bin \!=\!10^{-6}$.
 Results for the right-most edge of $q$ is shown in Fig.~\ref{fig:d_vs_q_And} (right), this time also including the last bin.
 Remarkably, non-zero dimensions again quickly scale out to zero for $q \!\le\!
 1-10^{-6}$.
 This is visible directly in $L\!=\!160$ data before the $L \!\to\! \infty$ extrapolation.
 Notice that even the $q\!=\!1$ result (last bin) is already settled very near the correct value $d(1)\!=\!3$.

 To address the numerical rigor in the above, we show the $1/L \!\to\!
 0$ extrapolations for $q \!=\!
 1 \!-\!
 10^{-6}$ (next to last bin) and $q\!=\!1$ (last bin) in Fig.~\ref{fig:extrapolations}.
-The $L$-dependence was fitted to $d(q)$ plus general power using 5 largest values of $L$ available, and had excellent $\chi^2/\text{dof}$.
-The obtained dimensions (indicated) substantiate the conclusion that, for $E\!=\!0$ Anderson states at $W \!=\!
+The $L$-dependence was fitted to $d(q)$ plus general power using 5 largest values of $L$, and had excellent $\chi^2/\text{dof}$.
+Note that $d(1)$ for the smallest (not fitted) lattice is significantly larger than dimension of the underlying space.
+This occurs because, by construction, the last bin has to accommodate all low-d populations whose total probability vanishes in thermodynamic limit.
+Such transport proceeds via a flow of volume toward the last bin at finite $L$, and results in an unphysically large finite-L dimension.
+Our results (indicated in Fig.~\ref{fig:extrapolations}) substantiate the conclusion that, for $E\!=\!0$ Anderson states at $W \!=\!
 32$~(O-class)

 In other words, that the probabilty of encountering a non-zero spatial dimension (potentially featured in an unknown distribution $\bar{p}(d)$) is smaller than $10^{-6}$.

 Turning now to QCD in IR phase, we again work with plateau modes in the range $\lambda \in (150,450)\,$MeV~\cite{Alexandru:2021pap}.
 In Fig.~\ref{fig:QCDplateau_d} (left) we show finite-L result at $L \!=\!64$ ($B \!=\!
 10^3$).
 Note that, even without an extrapolation, $d$ is consistent with zero in almost the entire $q$-domain.
 To decipher the behavior at the very right edge where $d(q,L)$ rises, we again re-analyze the last bin using $B\!=\!10^6$.
 Results for various pairs of sizes are shown in Fig.~\ref{fig:QCDplateau_d} (right).
 Similarly to the Anderson case (Fig.~\ref{fig:d_vs_q_And} (right)), the rise gets quickly reduced as $L$ increases, leaving behind yet narrower and weaker rise at $L \!=\!
 72$.